 In 1741, Vitus Bering, the man who would lend his name to the Bering Sea, navigated across the sea and arrived near Yakutat, Alaska.
 Bering would eventually die from scurvy during his second expedition, but his travels were successful enough to determine that Alaska could be very beneficial to Russia.
 The first permanent Russian settlement was founded in 1784.
-Throughout the remainder of the 18th century, Russian colonies, mostly small and along the coastal regions of Alaska, were established.
+Throughout the 18th century, Russian colonies, mostly small and along Alaska's coastal regions, were established.

 The Spanish also became increasingly interested in the Pacific Northwest in the 1780s, establishing a fort in Nootka Sound in modern British Columbia.
-Areas in southern Alaska, such as around Valdez, Alaska, became temporarily explored and trading areas for the Spanish, although within a few years, the Spanish had effectively left the region.
+Areas in southern Alaska, such as around Valdez, Alaska, became temporarily explored and trading areas for the Spanish, although the Spanish had effectively left the region within a few years.
 Spain's interest prompted Russian efforts to expand southward in Alaska.

-In 1799, the Fort of Archangel Michael, later becoming Novo-Arkhangelsk and later modern-day Sitka, Alaska, was established as the capital of the Alaskan colonies.
-The old fort was destroyed in 1802 when native Tlingit attacked the fortification, but the site was returned to Russia control after an invasion in 1804 (Figure 1).
+In 1799, the Fort of Archangel Michael, later becoming Novo-Arkhangelsk and later modern-day Sitka, Alaska, was established as the Alaskan colonies' capital.
+The old fort was destroyed in 1802 when native Tlingit attacked the fortification, but the site was returned to Russian control after an invasion in 1804 (Figure 1).
 Russian efforts became more concentrated in southern Alaska.